Akunwa/portfolio2/fieldMap.md

 # Field Mapping At Local Park
-### Signage and Redwood Tree Tracking at Public park
+### Signage and Redwood Tree Tracking at Public Park

 ```
 Written and Mapped by Sylvia Nwakanma